harfbuzz/luaharfbuzz/README.md

 ## Development

 #### Building
 You can build the package for development purposes using LuaRocks as well.
 It is recommended that you build it to your local tree (using `--local`) to isolate it from your actual installation.
+For convenience, you can use `make`:

 ```
-luarocks --local make
+make build
 ```

 #### Testing and Linting